Can dogs be autistic? A vet explains all

 1. Hyperkinesis or canine hyperactivity/impulsivity and inattention

 This condition is similar to ADHD in humans, with symptoms like hyperactivity, training aversion, and distress when overstimulated.
-A study in more than 11,000 dogs found that hyperactivity, impulsivity, and inattention were most common in young male dogs, like the young male predisposition for ADHD.
+A study by Translational Psychiatry saw that in more than 11,000 dogs found that hyperactivity, impulsivity, and inattention were most common in young male dogs, like the young male predisposition for ADHD.

 2. Canine compulsive disorder